 Types of Ultrasound Scan

-Ultrasound scan may be broadly classified into four types depending upon the type of ultrasound image.
+The ultrasound scan may be broadly classified into four types depending upon the type of ultrasound image.
 The choice of Ultrasound scan depends upon the requirement of the investigation and availability of the equipment.

-3D ultrasound is achieved by scanning tissue cross sections at different angles and reconstructing of the data received into a three-dimensional images.
+3D ultrasound is achieved by scanning tissue cross sections at different angles and reconstructing of the data received into three-dimensional images.
 A common use for 3D ultrasound pictures is to closely examine for suspected fetal anomalies.
-Other more subtle features such as low-set ears, cleft lip, deformation of face or clubbing of feet can be better assessed, resulting in more effective diagnosis of chromosomal abnormalities.
+Other more subtle features such as low-set ears, cleft lip, deformation of face or clubbing of feet can be better assessed, resulting in a more effective diagnosis of chromosomal abnormalities.